orige-zz/pypedrive/README.txt

-For more information about how to use Pipedrive's API, [click here](https://developers.pipedrive.com/v1).
+For more information about how to use Pipedrive's API, consult https://developers.pipedrive.com/v1.